aiforged/docs/docs/custom-service-code/basemodule/enums/workitemstatus.md

 #### Verified

-Value: 8
+Value: `8`

+Description:
-Description: The item’s verification action has been completed successfully.
+The item’s verification action has been completed successfully.

 When to use:

 * Verification-specific success before or alongside Completed.

-Tip:
+!!! tip

-* Many teams set Verified, then immediately set Completed to close the item.
+    Many teams set Verified, then immediately set Completed to close the item.

 ***

 #### RelatedVerified

-Value: 9
+Value: `9`

+Description:
-Description: Verification completed on related/linked items.
+Verification completed on related/linked items.

 When to use: